neggles/wheniwas/README.md

 give a cheer for all the broken
 listen here, because it's who we are
 just a man, i'm not a hero
+just a boy, who had to sing this song